 CAS is generally used for campus-developed applications to provide SSO integration with CalNet ID and 2-Step (multifactor) authentication.
 There are CAS integrations available for most major application programming languages and frameworks.

-Shibboleth supports the widely adopted SAML standard for SSO and federation.
-If you want to integrate a third-party application with CalNet SSO then you will most likely use Shibboleth.
-For example, bMail, Box, and DocuSign are integrated with CalNet SSO using SAML and Shibboleth.
-Shibboleth uses CAS for authentication.
+SAML is the widely adopted standard for SSO and federation.
+If you want to integrate a third-party application with CalNet SSO then you will most likely use SAML.
+For example, bMail, Box, and DocuSign are integrated with CalNet SSO using SAML.

 Course Grained Authorization

 If you want to restrict access to your service to specific campus populations, you can use course grained authorization to enforce authorization.
 Example: you can use standard affiliations such as STUDENT-TYPE-REGISTERED or EMPLOYEE-TYPE-STAFF to allow access to your service; you can also create an ad hoc authorization group.